3mdeb/conferences/2022/QubesOSsummit/day2_qubes_modern_desktop.md

 .center[.image-30[![](remark-templates/dasharo-presentation-template/images/dasharo-sygnet.svg)]]

 .center[

-### Dasharo is open source firmware distribution, we prefer clean and simple code, long term maintenance, privacy-respecting implementation, liberty for the owners, and trustworthiness for all.
+### Dasharo is open source firmware distribution, we prefer clean and simple code, long term maintenance, privacy-respecting implementation, liberty for the owners, and trustworthiness for all

 ]

 ---